kvafy/web-watchdog/README.md

 ## Configuration

-Configuration and state is contained in *state.clj* file, which is created in the current working directory during the first run.
+Configuration and state is contained in *state.edn* file, which is created in the current working directory during the first run.

-To register a website for watching or to modify definitions of already watched sites, edit the *state.clj* file.
-See comment in *src/web_watchdog/state.clj* to understand structure/format of the *state.clj* file.
+To register a website for watching or to modify definitions of already watched sites, edit the *state.edn* file.
+See comment in *src/web_watchdog/state.clj* to understand structure/format of the *state.edn* file.

 The application requires a restart for the changes to take effect.